jvgiordano/OSSMM-Version-1/docs/_pages/safety-and-data.md

 physiological data, we recommend that companion devices used with OSSMM be secured with PIN codes or other access controls.

+## User Notice

+While we've made every effort to design a safe system, users assume responsibility for their implementation.
+We cannot be held liable for any use, misuse, or adverse events resulting from the construction or operation of an OSSMM system.
+It remains the user's responsibility to properly assemble their device using appropriate components from reputable sources and to ensure proper operation.
+This is not a medical device.
 ---
 *Current Version: V1.0.4*